 What a great NotePad replacement??
 Try EditPad.
 This little item does search and replace, multiple files open, and all in a small space - it fits on a diskette!!
 They have both a freeware "EditPad Lite" and EditPad Pro.
 EditPad Pro is only about $50, and has a regex search/replace, plus other nifty features.
 It's a beaut!!

 Want perl stuff?
 Start at The PERL Institute for a good overview.
 Then scuttle over to O'Reilly Associates for some authoritative books on the subject.
-They also maintain Perl.com and the Perl Reference Page, which both contain more links, and links to links, than I could ever hope to click.
+They also maintain Perl.com with blogs about perl.
+Another perl resource, which includes a nice history is the Perl Guide and Resources, maintaied by which is maintained by WhoIsHostingThis.
 Finally, you can search through the voluminous CPAN site, or one of it's mirrors for modules, source, or whatever.
 Have fun, and remember to COMMENT YOUR CODE - IN THE CODE!

 When it comes to electronic freedom, check out The Electronic Frontier Foundation.
 They are usually very up to date on the current issues.
 Also check out EPIC (Electronic Privacy Information Center) and The Privacy Page for electronic privacy issues.

 Got any favorite links that you think I should include?
-Drop me an e-mail at ljl at laubenheimer dot net Remember to tighten up the address from the spam stopper!
+Drop me an e-mail at ljl2011 at laubenheimer dot net.
+Remember to tighten up the address from the spam stopper!